-I won’t blatantly copy my favorite, SlateStarCodex’s, sidebar categories of “Enbalmed Ones”, “Fabulous Ones”, “Innumerable Ones”, “Mermaids”, “Stray Dogs”, “Suckling Pigs”, “Those That at a Distance, Resemble Flies”, “Those That Belong to the Emperor”, “Those who have Just Broken the Flower Vase”, etc. I may categorize these.
+I won’t blatantly copy my favorite, SlateStarCodex’s, sidebar categories of “Enbalmed Ones”, “Fabulous Ones”, “Innumerable Ones”, “Mermaids”, “Stray Dogs”, “Suckling Pigs”, “Those That at a Distance, Resemble Flies”, “Those That Belong to the Emperor”, “Those who have Just Broken the Flower Vase”, etc. (from Borges) I may categorize these.
 I will give them each a representative post that drew me to them, unless I can’t.

 Lots of these I found on the LessWrong list of blogs.
 Yes, I have read the Sequences.
 No, I am not a current LessWrong user.
 Lurk only.

 Slate Star Codex- “Meditations on Moloch” (close second: “The Categories Were Made For Man, Not Man For The Categories” )

 Ribbonfarm: Sarah Perry also has a book on my reading list, Every Cradle is A Grave, which I’ve heard is a good text on anti-natalism.
 (I’ve flirted with this, but think I’m currently actually a natalist– all the more reason to read it)

 Minding Our Way: Lots of good practical advice on being a human, but especially revered for the Replacing Guilt series, which is one of my major philosophical influences.
 This dragon story convinced me death is bad.

 Wait But Why: I get email updates on this because I like it.
 Here’s an example post that’s less serious.
 I think the recent politics series is good.
 Here’s career advice I’m sending to my direct report right now!